 - The Bill of Rights of the U.S. Constitution must be honored by all government and protected by all citizens and elected officials

 - The Constitution is not a living document but the law, strength, and structure of our country

 - The bond between parents and their children is scared; and must be protected by an amendment to our Constitution

 - Businesses are the cornerstone of economic growth and they must be protected from government overreach

 Five Issues That Are Having a Major Impact on The Lives of Every Delawarean

 These five issues greatly affect our families, especially our children, and are stopping companies from creating jobs here in Delaware.
-There are always two ways to solve problems: The political way or the voter’s way which serves our communities.
+There are always two ways to solve problems: Compromising to lessor political standards; or building far reaching non-political faith solutions supported by voters that serve our communities.

 When politicians stop serving the people and start serving special interests it is always we the voters that lose.
-The only way for the voters to use their control over their government is to vote.
-We must question all those who are in office and ask them why they supported bills that hurt Delaware, and ask new candidates running for office what will they do to represent us and protect our children.
+The only way for the voters to use their control over their government is to vote and to vote kingdom.
+We must hold all those in office to the same high standards we have in our faith.

 AFFORDABLE POWER FOR OUR HOMES

 Electricity and heating costs have risen dramatically in Delaware making these two almost a second mortgage for many.
 Combined with the price of gasoline, a lot of Delawareans are working just to pay for these three basic needs.